mlcheng/js-janus/README.md

 Test('1+1 equals 2');
 ```

-Specify the unit test and inject tools the test needs to complete
+Specify the unit test and inject tools that the test needs.

 ```javascript
 Test('1+1 should be 2', ({ expect }) => {